nim-lang/website/jekyll/_posts/2023-06-02-this-month-with-nim.md

 #### Author: [metagn](https://github.com/metagn)

-T[nuance](https://github.com/metagn/nuance) is a library that provides:
+[nuance](https://github.com/metagn/nuance) is a library that provides:
-* Runtime-compatible types to represent Nim (untyped) AST including filename, line and column information
+* Runtime-compatible types to represent Nim (untyped) AST including filename, line and column information.
-* Serialization of these types into an S-expression format that can be directly inserted inside a Nim triple-quoted string
+* Serialization of these types into an S-expression format that can be directly inserted inside a Nim triple-quoted string.
-* Deserialization to these types that works in the compile-time VM
+* Deserialization to these types that works in the compile-time VM.
-* Conversion from these types into the compile-time NimNode type that can be used in macros
+* Conversion from these types into the compile-time NimNode type that can be used in macros.

 This allows complex systems that generate Nim code to do it in a much faster and easier way than the current alternatives (making all code run only in the compile-time VM, generating it as raw text, interfacing with the compiler codebase etc.).
 Examples of use cases may be templating engines, alternative parsers etc.

-As a demonstration of what we can do, [lispnim](https://github.com/metagn/lispnim) is a rudimentary version of Lisp that directly maps to Nim code using this library. [lispnimgen](https://github.com/metagn/lispnimgen) is a simple binary Nimble package that generates Nim files from lispnim files, in the sense that the Nim file loads the serialized version at compile-time. [lispnimgentest](https://github.com/metagn/lispnimgentest) is a demonstration of how one can write a Nimble package in lispnim, then generate the Nim files in the installation process of the package.
+As a demonstration of what we can do, [lispnim](https://github.com/metagn/lispnim) is a rudimentary version of Lisp that directly maps to Nim code using this library.
+[lispnimgen](https://github.com/metagn/lispnimgen) is a simple binary Nimble package that generates Nim files from lispnim files, in the sense that the Nim file loads the serialized version at compile-time.
+[lispnimgentest](https://github.com/metagn/lispnimgentest) is a demonstration of how one can write a Nimble package in lispnim, then generate the Nim files in the installation process of the package.

 ```
 # testpkg/src/testpkg.lispnim